maxwtrumpet/LASER/doc/MiCRO-ANT.md

 * `GetMouseScrollDelta()`: Returns a float measuring how much the mouse wheel was scrolled.
 * `NumControllersAvailable()`: Returns the number of game controllers connected at the time of game launch.
 * `ActivateControllers(int number)`: Activates the given number of game controllers.
 Cannot be more than the number of game controllers connected at game launch.
-* `IsJoyconDown(string key)`: Returns whether or not the given joycon button was pressed this frame.
+* `IsButtonDown(string key)`: Returns whether or not the given button was pressed this frame.
+Also includes joystick presses and cardinal directions.
-* `IsJoyconJustDown(string key)`: Returns whether or not the given joycon button was just pressed this frame.
+* `IsButtonJustDown(string key)`: Returns whether or not the given button was just pressed this frame.
+Also includes joystick presses and cardinal directions.
-* `IsJoyconJustUp(string key)`: Returns whether or not the given joycon button was just released this frame.
+* `IsButtonJustUp(string key)`: Returns whether or not the given button was just released this frame.
+Also includes joystick presses and cardinal directions.
 * `GetPrimaryJoystickDelta()`: Returns a Vector2 measuring how much the primary joystick was pushed this frame.
+* `GetPrimaryJoystickPosition()`: Returns a Vector2 measuring the current primary joystick location.
 * `GetSecondaryJoystickDelta()`: Returns a Vector2 measuring how much the secondary joystick was pushed this frame.
+* `GetSecondaryJoystickPosition()`: Returns a Vector2 measuring the current secondary joystick location.

 ### The Physics Namespace